Ashwagandhae/mutable/README.md

 # Mutable

 An evolution simulator written in Rust.
-Currently not even a proof of concept - muscle movement and breeding are not yet implemented.
-However, you can observe the natural evolution of optimized algae.
+Currently proof of concept - muscle movement is based on simple sine waves, not brain activity, organisms can't sense their surroundings, and breeding is unimplemented.
+However, the evolution of plants, detritivores, and sometimes herbivores has already been observed.

 Inspired by and based on: